sharwell/developer.rackspace.com/src/docs/cloud-databases/getting-started/index.rst

 Working with instances
 ======================

-An instance is an isolated environment which your databases run on.
-It is similar to the virtualized instances found with Cloud Servers (they both utilize OpenStack Nova), but database instances are optimized for optimal database performance.

 Two common issues that developers have with traditional RDS relate to peformance: increasing the amount of IO transactions per second, for example, or reducing